joshua-jerred/STM32-AFSK-Modem/docs/external_comms.md

 The packet structure is as follows:

 ### Flag
+One byte at the start of the packet, and one byte at the end of the packet.
+Both are always `0xA5` to indicate the start and end of a packet.
+These bytes are not included in the CRC calculation.
+The value `0xA5` may be within the payload.
-Two bytes that are always `0x0A50` to indicate the start of a packet.
+Two bytes that are always `0xA5` to indicate the start of a packet.

 ### Packet ID
 The packet ID is a 8-bit unsigned integer that identifies the type of packet.